ModischFabrications/HUB75_Driver_PCB/README.md

 Size and exact positioning is determined by the backing struts of my panel.

+Using a 30 Pin Devboard keeps everything compact, but means that IO options are limited.
+Many pins of the ESP32 have limited usability or are otherwise reserved, check [pinouts](https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2018/08/ESP32-DOIT-DEVKIT-V1-Board-Pinout-30-GPIOs-Copy.png) for reference.
+This board contains 2 (/3) Touch Inputs for future expansion, a full I2C/SPI/... wasn't included due to size constraints.

 ### Electrical

 Short-circuit-resistance of the power leads is archieved using a polyfuse.
 Resistance of the inputs is build-in, as they are high impedance, but the outputs are at risk.